-The Bank invests the Fund's resources according to the investment policy approved by the BOD and in conformity with USBA as applicable.
-As of December 31, 2019, the majority of the resources are invested in United States inflation-indexed bonds.
-The remaining resources are invested in securities through the mutual fund type structure - the Treasury Bills Mutual Fund (TBF Mutual Fund).
-Substantially all the Fund's securities have a credit quality equivalent to a rating of AA2 as of December 31, 2019.
+The Bank invests the Fund's resources according to the investment policy approved by the BOD and in accordance with the Bank's policies and procedures as applicable.
+As of December 31, 2021, the majority of the resources are invested in United States inflation-indexed bonds.
+The remaining resources are invested in securities through the mutual fund type structure - The Treasury Bills Mutual Fund (TBF Mutual Fund).
+Substantially all the Fund's securities have a credit quality equivalent to a rating of AA2 as of December 31, 2021 and 2020.